-the city Urfa - has baffled modern archaeologist as it had been dated
+the city Urfa - has baffled modern archaeologist after it had been dated

-around 9,500 BC, because this would be 5,500 years older than the first cities
+at around 9,500 BC.
+This means that it would be 5,500 years older than the first cities

-of Sumer: the world's oldest known civilization.
-Before this hill was
+of Sumer: the world's earlier oldest known civilization.

 findings there had been found a number of stone walls and many standing

 T-shaped stone pillars which vary in weight from 10 to 50 tons.
 The

 tallest stones all face southeast.
 As with the other ancient megalithic

 sites, one has to wonder how they would have carved these heavy stones

 and put them into place.

 At the sides of the pillars there are reliefs depicting animals including: lions, bulls, swines, foxes, gazelles, reptiles and birds.
 Round potmarks can be seen at the top of a number of those pillars, which look similar to the potmarks at certain dolmens in Europe.
 Perhaps it may be that these pillars originally carried roofs or that the potmarks contained precious stones.